 Each alternative must be analyzed according to these criteria.
-BLM policy also requires that cumulative impacts be analyzed (BLM, 2011).
-This approach helps the reader separate subsistence restrictions that could be caused by the proposed action from those that could be caused by past, present, and reasonably foreseeable activities in or near the Alaska LNG Project (Project) area.
+BLM policy also requires that cumulative impacts be analyzed (BLM 2011).
+This approach helps the reader separate subsistence restrictions that could be caused by the proposed action from those that could be caused by past, present, and reasonably foreseeable activities in or near the Project area.

-An alternative would be considered to significantly restrict subsistence uses if, after consideration of protective mitigation measures, it can be expected to substantially reduce the opportunity to use subsistence resources (BLM, 2011).
+An alternative would be considered to significantly restrict subsistence uses if, after consideration of protective mitigation measures, it can be expected to substantially reduce the opportunity to use subsistence resources (BLM 2011).
 Substantial reductions are generally caused by large reductions in resource abundance, a major redistribution of resources, extensive interference with access, or major increases in the use of those resources by non-subsistence users.

-If the analysis determines that the proposed action, alternatives, or the cumulative case may significantly restrict subsistence uses, the head of the federal agency having primary jurisdiction over the federal public lands in question is required to notify the State of Alaska and appropriate regional and local subsistence committees.
-The head of such federal agency also must conduct ANILCA Section 810 hearings in the vicinity of potentially affected communities.
+If the analysis determines that the proposed action, alternatives, or the cumulative case may significantly restrict subsistence uses, the BLM is required to notify the State of Alaska and appropriate regional and local subsistence committees.
+BLM also must conduct ANILCA Section 810 hearings in the vicinity of potentially affected communities.

 It is possible that the finding may be revised to "will not significantly restrict subsistence uses" based on changes to alternatives, new information, or new mitigation measures resulting from the hearings.
-If the significant restriction remains, the head of the federal agency having primary jurisdiction over the federal public lands in question may prohibit the action or finalize the evaluation by making the following determinations as required by ANILCA Section 810(a)(3):
+If the significant restriction remains, the BLM may prohibit the action or finalize the evaluation by making the following determinations as required by ANILCA Section 810(a)(3):

-- A significant restriction of subsistence uses would be necessary, consistent with sound management principles for the use of public lands - The proposed activity would involve the minimal amount of public land necessary to accomplish the purpose of the use, occupancy, or other disposition - Reasonable steps would be taken to minimize adverse effects on subsistence uses and resources resulting from such actions
+• A significant restriction of subsistence uses would be necessary, consistent with sound management principles for the use of public lands

+- The proposed activity would involve the minimal amount of public land necessary to accomplish the purpose of the use, occupancy, or other disposition - Reasonable steps would be taken to minimize adverse effects on subsistence uses and resources resulting from such actions

-The head of the appropriate federal agency may then authorize use of the public lands.
+The head of the appropriate Federal agency may then authorize use of the public lands.